-Do you suffer from dry skin during the winter?
-Our Soothing Dry Skin Balm is full of nourishing and hydrating ingredients that will soothe your dry skin!
+Do you suffer from dry, itchy skin during winter?
+Our Soothing DIY Dry Skin Balm recipe is full of nourishing and hydrating ingredients that soothe dry skin!

 Winter can be a rough time for the skin.
 It has a greater tendency to dry out since the air is often quite dry, especially where we live in the mountains.
 For many people, this lack of humidity can cause flakiness and itchiness as well.

 You can make your own salve at home with a combination of some good base ingredients that will help feed and nourish the skin, plus essential oils to help keep it happy and healthy.

 This recipe calls for five essential oils that make a powerful salve.
 All of them are wonderful for the skin and will result in a fantastic scent, but more importantly, just what your skin needs when it is struggling.